sass/sass/proposal/first-class-calc.md

   with operator `"+"` or `"-"`, emit `"("` followed by `right` followed by `")"`.
 Otherwise, emit `right`.

+  > TODO: If one of the operands is a result of an interpolated expression, it
+  > may need parentheses.
+However, we *don't* want to add parentheses for
+  > unquoted strings from e.g. `var()` expressions.
+We need to find a way to
+  > distinguish the two.

 ## Procedures

 ### Simplifying a Calc